caiomdias/next-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This project is a study to solidify my next.js knowledge